JMIR mHealth and uHealth

 Conclusions: Involving patients and clinicians allowed us to design and build an app that is user friendly for older adults while supporting compliance.
 This is the first analysis using NLP and usability questionnaires in the quantification of user-centered design of technology for older adults.

 Curtis Lee Petersen, Ryan Halter, David Kotz, Lorie Loeb, Summer Cook, Dawna Pidgeon, Brock C. Christensen, and John A. Batsis.
 Using Natural Language Processing and Sentiment Analysis to Augment Traditional User-Centered Design: Development and Usability Study.
 JMIR mHealth and uHealth, volume 8, number 8, article e16862, 13 pages.
 JMIR Publications, August 2020. doi:10.2196/16862.

 Dartmouth Digital Commons Citation

 Petersen, Curtis L.; Halter, Ryan; Kotz, David; Loeb, Lorie; Cook, Summer B.; Pidgeon, Dawna M.; Christensen, Brock; and Batsis, John A., "Using Natural Language Processing and Sentiment Analysis to Augment Traditional User-Centered Design: Development and Usability Study" (2020).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 4046.